What are the advantages of class-B amplifiers?

-Class-B is often used for radiofrequency broadcast amplifiers, where high power and low spurious RF emissions (sorry, no class-D in radio!) make it a great choice.
-On its own though, class-B suffers from relatively high (crossover) distortion and is unsuitable for audio.
+Class B is often used for radiofrequency broadcast amplifiers, where high power and low spurious RF emissions (sorry, no class-D in radio!) make it a great choice.
+On its own though, class B suffers from relatively high (crossover) distortion and is unsuitable for audio for that reason.

-When a little quiescent current is applied though, the output transistors are biased to stay on past the zero-cross point, and you then have a class AB amplifier.
+Combined with a little class-A though, you get the best of both worlds.
+When a little quiescent current is applied to the output devices, they are biased on past the zero-cross point, and you then have a class AB amplifier.
 This dramatically reduces distortion and is what most proper consumer-grade hi-fi amplifiers use these days.

 Scroll to Top